Archive for the 'film' Category

 It’s amazing that someone completely humorless is a director at The Onion.
 How did that happen?
 I think she has them snowed into thinking she’s an ARTISTE.

 I once went to an audition for a print ad and when I was in the room I assumed they were taking stills, so I moved and freezed, moved and freezed, moved and freezed.
 They were filming!
 I was doing a robot fucking dance and they were filming.
-Oh shit.
-I was really the retard in the room.
+Oh hell.
 But later they ended up casting me for an editorial print job.
 They are two funny guys who are both very Seth Rogen.
 They walk around the casting office in socks.
 I have this terrible feeling they went home that night and smoked joints with their friends and watched the robot lady audition tape and rolled on the floor laughing.
 But that’s like my job right?
 To be entertaining.
 Even if I didn’t mean it.

 Summer Is A Bummer